Venezuela protests spread to poor areas, two more deaths amid unrest

 Two young men had already been killed in protests during the last week, according to authorities.
 Many are bracing for further violence in a country that is racked by crime and has one of the world's highest murder rates.

 Witnesses said residents of a number of working-class Caracas neighborhoods blocked streets with trash or burning debris on Tuesday night, describing confused street melees and clashes with security forces.
-The capital appeared calm on Wednesday morning, although some roads were charred and littered with broken glass.
+The capital appeared calm on Wednesday, although some roads were charred and littered with broken glass.

 Government officials did not provide an official account of the events, and the Information Ministry did not respond to an email seeking comment.